-The piece development Blind Chicken!
-No parents, no police! was created in cooperation between Art Vagabonds Rezo Afrik, Afrikavenir and the Jugendtheaterklub P14 of the Volksbühne am Rosa-Luxemburg-Platz!
-The project, which lasted several months, enabled the young people to engage with and internalize critical whitenes, their privileges and the occurrence of everyday racism in Berlin.
-Another central theme was the freedom to travel and the international passport ranking of the German E.U.
-Passport in comparison to non-European, especially African passports.
+The theatre piece Blind Chicken!
+No parents, no police! was created in cooperation between Art Vagabonds Rezo Afrik, Afrikavenir and the Youth Group P14 of the Volksbühne am Rosa-Luxemburg-Platz!
+The project, which lasted five months, allowed the young participants to engage with and internalize the concept of critical whiteness.
+It also lead them to discover and understand their own privileges in society and the everyday occurrence of racism in Berlin.
+Another central theme explored was the freedom to travel and the international passport rankings, such as that of the German E.U. passport, in comparison with non-European passports, especially African ones.

 Childhood and play as the red thread of piece development

 The West Africa Conference 1884/85 was held in Berlin at the invitation of the German Chancellor Otto von Bismarck and was intended to regulate the freedom of trade between Niger and Congo.
 Their final document, the Congo Act, formed the basis for the division of the continent into colonies in the following race for dominance over the vast African territory.
 The participants in our production specifically took a closer look at the west african country of Benin.
 In contrast to the colonial scars, positive aspects like the similarities in childhoods and play of african and european countries were also explored.
 This laid a humane and dramaturgical narrative thread for the development of the stage play.

 Premiere of P14 at the Volksbühne am Rosa-Luxemburg Platz Berlin